SethLurie/graphene/docs/pages/community.md

 description: The biggest GraphQL Community in Python
 ---

-Graphene is constantly developing thanks to an active volunteer community.
-There are many different places where you discuss Graphene, share your experiences or ask for help. **Your feedback and participation are very welcome**!
+grapheneold is constantly developing thanks to an active volunteer community.
+There are many different places where you discuss grapheneold, share your experiences or ask for help. **Your feedback and participation are very welcome**!

-If you think working with Graphene is fun, there are many ways you can contribute to it.
+If you think working with grapheneold is fun, there are many ways you can contribute to it.
 Please join us in the Slack community and help us shape the next generation API’s.

 [![Public Slack Discussion](https://graphql-slack.herokuapp.com/badge.svg)](https://graphql-slack.herokuapp.com/)